scgupta/scgupta.github.io/tech/_posts/machine-learning/2020-01-30-guide-for-software-engineers-wanting-to-learn-machine-learning.md

 ![](https://3.bp.blogspot.com/-rCFTH5ZdyC8/XjUYg5ADI5I/AAAAAAAAS5I/eTIQdL9X0HgNhreStCLuAhTSPA1epqtDwCKgBGAsYHg/s1600/star-trek-ScottyMeetsJaylah-StarTrekBeyond.jpg){: width="100%" class="framedimg"}

-This question is posed to me quite often:

-> I am a software engineer.
-There is buzz about data science, machine learning, artificial intelligence, etc. all around.
-How can I learn and get into it?
-How did you do it?

-My story is that I got ambushed and crash-landed into it like engineer Scotty of USS Enterprise in the movie Star Trek Beyond.
-Later, I got rescued by aliens and they taught me how to survive in the wild.
-It's true!
-Seriously!

-You see, for most of my working life, I have built compilers, program analysis and programming tools, and IDEs.
-While working at Microsoft Research, I saw my colleagues applying machine learning (ML) and statistics to solve program analysis, dev tools, and software engineering problems.
-The success of these techniques surprised me.
-AlexNet happened around the same time.
-I was intrigued, and since then I have been learning slowly, but steadily.

-That is my story.
-Now about the first question: how can you learn and get into ML?
+You are a Software Engineer.
+You notice buzzwords of Artificial Intelligence, Machine Learning, Deep Learning, Data Science all around.
+You wonder what these phrases mean, whether all this is for real and useful or is yet another hype and passing fad.

+You want to figure out how it is changing or will change the computer/IT industry, and why you should care, if at all.
+You google about it, you read various articles, blogs and tutorials.
+You get some idea, but are also overwhelmed by the enormous wealth of math, tools, frameworks you discover.

+You wish if someone could give an overview, say, a map and compass suitable for an engineer, to help you embark on the journey of mastering it all.
+This blog post is for you.

+Just like you, I am a software engineer, and have been through that journey.
+Hopefully, my experience is relevant and useful in helping you chart out your own course.
 Apart from programming, I also love to trek in the Himalayas.
 I see interesting parallels in my ML journey and high altitude treks.
 Through those parallels, I will explain how you can plan and go on an ML expedition.

 ## A Trekking Expedition